Develop5/PlaywrightDemo/README.md

     yarn add cucumber-html-reporter
     ```

-10. To run the tests in Windows:
+10. To run the tests in Windows (initially):

 ```
     ./run_tests.bat dev